Data-to-text Generation by Splicing Together Nearest Neighbors: Related Work

-There has been particular recent interest, however, in conditioning a text generation model on one or more retrieved neighbors.
+While some more recent work has made use of retrieved neighbors for problems such as sequence labeling~\citep{wiseman2019label}, auditing multi-label text classification predictions~\citep{schmaltz2020exemplar}, and reasoning over knowledge bases~\citep{das2020simple,das2021case}, the majority of recent NLP work involving neighbor-based methods has focused on conditioning neural text generation systems on retrieved neighbors.
 This conditioning is variously accomplished using a conventional encoder in an encoder-decoder setup~\citep{song2016two,weston2018retrieve,gu2018search,cao2018encoding,bapna2019non}, by allowing the parameters of the decoder to depend on the retrieved neighbor~\citep{peng2019text}, or by viewing the unknown neighbor as a latent variable~\citep{hashimoto2018retrieve,guu2018generating,chen2019controllable,he2020learning}.
-Similarly, recent work~\citep{zhang2018guiding,khandelwal2019generalization,khandelwal2020nearest} has used retrieved neighbors at decoding time to modify the next-token distribution of an MT decoder.
+Recent work~\citep{zhang2018guiding,khandelwal2019generalization,khandelwal2020nearest} has also used retrieved neighbors at decoding time to modify the next-token distribution of the decoder.
 Our work differs from these approaches in that we explicitly parameterize the splicing operations that form a generation from neighbors, rather than conditioning or otherwise modifying a left-to-right token generation model using retrieved neighbors.

-The motivation for parameterizing splicing operations directly is to increase the interpretability of the generation process, which also motivates recent work that makes explicit the template or plan being followed by a neural generator~\citep[\textit{inter alia}]{iyyer2018adversarial,wiseman2018learning,puduppully2019data,chen2019controllable,li2020posterior}.
+Our parameterization is motivated by trying to increase the interpretability and controllability of the generation process, which also motivates recent work making explicit the template or plan being followed by the generation~\citep[\textit{inter alia}]{iyyer2018adversarial,wiseman2018learning,puduppully2019data,chen2019controllable,li2020posterior}.
+This more structural or syntactic flavor of controllability differs slightly from foundational work on controlling content or stylistic attributes of text~\citep{hu2017controllable,ficler2017controlling,fan2018controllable}.